anukem/better_developer_resources/software_engineering/tips.md

 ### Tips for reviewing code
 * Save the nits for the end of the code review.
-If you're at the point where you're searching for errors, it's probably because the code is written well enough.
+If you're at the point where you're searching for non errors, it's probably because the code is written well enough.
 * Review code like a story.
 Start by understanding the theme or the gist of what someone is trying to do, and then transistion into inspecting how they do it, paying close attention to any libraries or third party code they